arifsuz/Web-Quiz/README.md

 # Web Quiz

 This Web Quiz is a simple website to do a question from the program we have created.
 We made this program to complete the big task 2 of the web programming course taught by lecturer ZICO ALAMSYAH, S.SI, MTI.
-Group members consist of :

 ## Features